Getting Started

 Step 2: Providing User Information: On the User Account Request page you will be prompted to provide your personal information, institution information, contact information, and optional information.
 Fields marked with an asterisk (*) are required.
 Please ensure accuracy when providing this information.

 Note: If your institution is registered with InCommon you will be directed to the Contact Information Page A where you will be asked to input the email address you use for your institution single sign-on.
-If you’re institution is not registered through InCommon, or you select “Other” then you will be directed to Contact Information Page B where you will be asked to input the email address you use for login.gov.
+If your institution is not registered through InCommon, or you select “Other” then you will be directed to Contact Information Page B, where you will be asked to input the email address you use for login.gov.
 If you do not have an account, you will need to create a login.gov account.
+For more information about InCommon and what email credentials to use, watch our video tutorial

 Contact Information Page A (see note above)